Goofy Groceries

 Goofy Groceries is a 1941 Warner Bros.
 Merrie Melodies animated short film directed by Bob Clampett.
 The short was released on March 29, 1941.
 It is notable as Clampett's first color short, as well as his first not to star Porky Pig.

 Bearing a similar premise to earlier WB shorts Speaking of the Weather and Have You Got Any Castles but having a cast inspired by food products instead of magazines or books, the cartoon was written by Melvin Millar and produced by Leon Schlesinger.
 The animators included Vive Risto, Izzy Ellis, John Carey, Rod Scribner, and Cal Dalton.

 Plot

-The cartoon takes place one winter night, in a grocery store whose owner has just closed the shop.
+One winter night in a grocery store, whose owner has just closed the shop.
 The mascots on the labels of the food products come to life and perform various song and dance numbers.